 White cotton canvas also available in this medium weight 10 oz.
 White Duck Cloth.

-A heavy duty canvas made with 2-ply yarns in the fill (width of fabric).
-It’s denser, thicker and more durable than 10 oz and 12 oz canvas.
-Designed for tents, awnings, tote bags, etc. but I found it works great for slipcovers.
+A heavy weight, undyed canvas made with 2-ply yarns in the fill (width of fabric).
+It’s a bit thicker and more durable than regular 12 ounce single-ply natural canvas.
 I love the casual, relaxed look after washed….wrinkles and all.
 Shrinkage: 4″ on a one yard length, 2″ on the width.
-Slipcover made in #12 weight natural canvas: Sharon’s sofa and Ali’s chair
+Slipcover made in #12 weight natural canvas: Sharon’s sofa and Karen’s chair

 I’m very impressed with the quality of this organic cotton canvas.
 Soft hand-feel, tightly woven and a much lower wrinkle than a conventional 10 oz cotton canvas.
 It is preshrunk for softness but it still shrinks.
 Be sure to wash and dry your yardage following my preshrink instructions.